 Algy Williams, CEO of Every1Mobile.

-“Mobile social networks in Africa allow us to engage with a vast, previously inaccessible audience of young people,” he said.
+Algy Williams, chief executive officer of Every1Mobile, said: “Mobile social networks in Africa allows us to engage with a vast, previously inaccessible audience of young people.”

 He continued: “The mobile phone has the potential to revolutionise access in emerging markets to information services across learning, health, agriculture, financial literacy, business support and sustainable livelihoods.”

 With a current count of three million monthly visits to its sites and 25 million page visits each month, users mainly come from South Africa, Nigeria, Ghana, Tanzania, Kenya and Zimbabwe.